EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 ### Relaunch a job

-Click **Relaunch Job** (circling arrows icon) on a job card to relaunch the job.
+Click **Relaunch Job** (circling arrows icon) on a job card to relaunch a previously cancelled or completed job.
 A new session ID, and new set of job files, using the same configuration as for the previous run of the app, will be created.

 ![Relaunch Job button, a circling arrows icon](../../images/open-ondemand/relaunch-job-button.png){: class="border-img center"} ***Relaunch Job** button*